 State plan overview

 In April 2012, the Rhode Island General Assembly enacted Senate Bill 2858, directing the Long-Term Care Coordinating Council to lead a workgroup on the development of a state plan, to be co-chaired by the chair of the Long-Term Care Coordinating Council, the lieutenant governor or designee and the director of the division of elderly affairs.
 The Workgroup collected public feedback and published Rhode Island’s State Plan on Alzheimer’s Disease & Related Disorders in September 2013.
-In February 2019, the Long-Term Care Coordinating Council published the 2019 Update, Rhode Island State Plan on Alzheimer's Disease and Related Disorders.
+In February 2019, the Long-Term Care Coordinating Council published the 2019 update, Rhode Island State Plan on Alzheimer's Disease and Related Disorders, which creates a position within the State Department of health to address Alzheimer’s, establishes an advisory council to oversee activity, establishes training requirement for medical professionals, and requires health care facilities to have plans to serve those with Alzheimer’s and dementia.

 Resources for action